Azure-Samples/active-directory-node-webapi/README.md

 Getting started with the sample is easy.
 It is configured to run out of the box with minimal setup.

-### Step 1: Register a Windows Azure AD Tenant
+### Step 1: Register a Azure AD Tenant

-To use this sample you will need a Windows Azure Active Directory Tenant.
+To use this sample you will need a Azure Active Directory Tenant.
 If you're not sure what a tenant is or how you would get one, read [What is an Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Azure as an organization](http://azure.microsoft.com/en-us/documentation/articles/sign-up-organization/).
-These docs should get you started on your way to using Windows Azure AD.
+These docs should get you started on your way to using Azure AD.

-### Step 2: Register your Web API with your Windows Azure AD Tenant
+### Step 2: Register your Web API with your Azure AD Tenant

-After you get your Windows Azure AD tenant, add this sample app to your tenant so you can use it to protect your API endpoints.
-If you need help with this step, see: [Register the REST API Service Windows Azure Active Directory](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki/Setup-Windows-Azure-AD)
+After you get your Azure AD tenant, add this sample app to your tenant so you can use it to protect your API endpoints.
+If you need help with this step, see: [Register the REST API Service Azure Active Directory](https://github.com/AzureADSamples/WebAPI-Nodejs/wiki/Setup-Windows-Azure-AD)

 ### Step 3: Download node.js for your platform
 To successfully use this sample, you need a working installation of Node.js.